Spyrosgg/resume/index.md

 # Structural Engineer
+spyrosgg@gmail.com | London, UK

 **Profile**
 Spyros has extended experience of new-build, refurbishment and extension projects in several sectors i.e. High-rise buildings, Rail, Educational, Heath Care and Commercial structures.
 He has a strong engineering knowledge and attention to detail which enables him to effectively identify design and commercial opportunities to create efficiencies and add value to the project.
 He also specialises in software and automation development, looking to drive innovation in the engineering field.
 This enables him to increase team productivity and successfully deliver significant projects on tight schedules, including Crossrail KO1 delivery.

-# Experience with Atkins (Jan 2014 - to present)
+## Experience with Atkins (Jan 2014 - to present)

+### Heathrow Extension Project (HEP)
+_**Lead Structures Engineer**_
+- **Riba stage 2**.
+Leading the structural concept design of 60 plus facilities for the new Heathrow extension plan.
+- The facilities include hotels, fire-fighting station, two story warehouse, offices, residential and various other supplementary facilities.
+- The structural design includes optioneering assessment of various structural methods and materials.
+- One of main client requirements is to maintain and normalise the construction to reduce cost and waste.
+I have developed various DfMA methods such as maintain standard column grids, designing compartments off-site, using steel for speed of design and many other.

 ### Croydon Area Remodelling Scheme (CARS)
+_**Lead Structures Engineer**_
 - **NR GRIP stage 3.** The scheme includes an addition of two main lines, a new high standard station and several OSD high-rise building to achieve a commercially appealing proposal.
 As part of a multi-disciplinary team, my current role is to provide structural input to develop options for addressing constraints and to select the most appropriate option.
 This includes Participating in station design and constructability meetings with NR, WW+P and Costain, and day-to-day co-ordination with the Architects.
 - **Design Elements:**